 Under Rule 37 of the Takeover Code, when a company purchases its own voting shares, any resulting increase in the percentage of shares carrying voting rights in which a person or group of persons acting in concert is interested will be treated as an acquisition for the purpose of Rule 9 of the Takeover Code (although a shareholder who is neither a director nor acting in concert with a director will not normally incur an obligation to make a Rule 9 offer).
+However, Rule 37.1 also provides that, subject to prior consultation, the Panel will normally waive any resulting obligation to make a general offer if there is a vote of independent shareholders.

-Currently, Olive is interested in an aggregate of 166,128,987 Ordinary Shares representing approximately 36.5797% of the issued share capital of CCEP.
-If CCEP were to repurchase shares from persons other than Olive, or any person acting in concert with Olive, all the Ordinary Shares for which it is seeking the Buyback Authorities (and assuming no other allotments of Ordinary Shares), the maximum potential shareholding of Olive and any person acting in concert with Olive would increase to approximately 40.6441% of the issued ordinary share capital of CCEP.
+Currently, Olive is interested in an aggregate of 166,128,987 Ordinary Shares representing approximately 36.4890% of the issued share capital of CCEP.
+If CCEP were to repurchase shares from persons other than Olive, or any person acting in concert with Olive, all the Ordinary Shares for which it is seeking the Buyback Authorities (and assuming no other allotments of Ordinary Shares), the maximum potential shareholding of Olive and any person acting in concert with Olive would increase to approximately 40.5433% of the issued ordinary share capital of CCEP.
 Accordingly, an increase in the percentage of the shares carrying voting rights in which Olive or any person acting in concert with Olive are interested, as a result of any exercise of the Buyback Authorities, would ordinarily, in the absence of a waiver granted by the Panel and the Waiver Resolution (if approved), have the effect of triggering Rule 9 of the Takeover Code and result in Olive and any person acting in concert with Olive being under an obligation to make a general offer to all Shareholders.

 Accordingly, the Panel was consulted at an early stage regarding the Waiver Resolution and the Buyback Authorities.
-It has reviewed the Waiver Resolution and the Buyback Authorities and the Panel has agreed, subject to the Independent Shareholders' approval on a poll, to waive the application of Rule 9 of the Takeover Code.
+It has reviewed the Waiver Resolution and the Buyback Authorities and the Panel has agreed, subject to the Independent Shareholders' approval on a poll, and in accordance with Rule 37.1 of the Takeover Code, to waive the application of Rule 9 of the Takeover Code.

-The waiver granted by the Panel relates only to any increase in the percentage of Ordinary Shares held by Olive or any person acting in concert with Olive as a result of purchases by CCEP of Ordinary Shares pursuant to the Buyback Authorities which are sought from the Shareholders in Resolutions 23 and 24 at the AGM and conditional on the passing of Resolution 21 by the Independent Shareholders of CCEP on a poll.
-As Olive, and any concert party of Olive, are interested in the outcome of Resolution 21, they will be precluded from voting on that Resolution.
+The waiver granted by the Panel relates only to any increase in the percentage of Ordinary Shares held by Olive or any person acting in concert with Olive as a result of purchases by CCEP of Ordinary Shares pursuant to the Buyback Authorities which are sought from the Shareholders in Resolutions 26 and 27 at the AGM and conditional on the passing of Resolution 23 by the Independent Shareholders of CCEP on a poll.
+As Olive, and any concert party of Olive, are interested in the outcome of Resolution 23, they will be precluded from voting on that Resolution.